-Some of Nashville’s biggest names turned out for those in need, raising over $250,000 for Home Street Home Ministries during the second annual Miracle on 4th event.
+Some of Nashville’s favorite residents helped raise over $250,000 for Home Street Home Ministries during the second annual Miracle on 4th event.

 Hosted by Thomas Rhett, Tennessee Titans offensive lineman Taylor Lewan and Nashville Predators captain Roman Josi, the event was aimed at raising funds for Nashville’s homeless community and presented by the #PIMPINJOY movement.
 It featured a special, acoustic performance of Florida Georgia Line’s “Blessings,” plus a silent auction and more.